mridoni/gix/doc/gixsql.md

 3) manually define "level 49" fields as in case 1, this is the case with some legacy code.

+You can also use form the `EXEC SQL VAR` syntax to declare other SQL-typed fileds, e.g:

+       EXEC SQL VAR NUM3 IS FLOAT END-EXEC .

+       EXEC SQL VAR NUM4 IS FLOAT(6,2) END-EXEC.

+As of v1.0.10 the supporteed SQL types are `FLOAT`, `REAL`, `INTEGER`, `DECIMAL`. `VARCHAR2` is supported at a syntactic level but for now is treated as a standard `VARCHAR`.

+### Prepared statements
+Starting from v1.0.10 GixSQL supports prepared statements:

+       WORKING-STORAGE SECTION.
+           ...

+           01  DYNSTMT1   SQL TYPE IS VARCHAR(100).

+       PROCEDURE DIVISION.

+           ...

+           MOVE 'INSERT INTO TAB1(F1, F2) VALUES(?, ?)'
+TO DYNSTMT1.

+           EXEC SQL
+               PREPARE SQLSTMT1 FROM :DYNSTMT1
+           END-EXEC.

+           MOVE 1 TO T1.
+           MOVE 2 TO T2.
+           EXEC SQL EXECUTE SQLSTMT1 USING :T1, :T2 END-EXEC.

+`EXECUTE IMMEDIATE` is also supported (as is the case above, you can use literals or host references):

+           EXEC SQL EXECUTE IMMEDIATE
+                'UPDATE TAB1 SET FLD1=FLD1+100, FLD2=FLD2+300'
+           END-EXEC.

 ### Driver options and notes